FriFugl/MathEcon/README.md

 ## The Least Squares Monte Carlo method for pricing American options
 ### Classic Least Squares Monte Carlo method
-In `_LSM` there is an implementation of the least squares monte carlo method as introduced in [Longstaff & Schwartz (2001)](https://people.math.ethz.ch/~hjfurrer/teaching/LongstaffSchwartzAmericanOptionsLeastSquareMonteCarlo.pdf).
-It is too long to describe here, so I will refer to the original paper for details.
+In `_LSM` there are two implementations of the least squares monte carlo method as introduced in [Longstaff & Schwartz (2001)](https://people.math.ethz.ch/~hjfurrer/teaching/LongstaffSchwartzAmericanOptionsLeastSquareMonteCarlo.pdf) called `LSM_method_v1` and `LSM_method_v2`.
+The algorithm is too long to describe here, so I will refer to the original paper for details.

+The two implentations differ in a few ways.
+* They estimate the beta coefficients using different methods, providing slightly different results.
+* The `LSM_method_v1` is capable of using different types of basis functions while `LSM_method_v2` only uses power polynomials, but it is setup to be able to also run a Delta regularized estimation, which decreases variance.

-To demonstrate it, we can recreate a result from table 1 in the original paper, where they use the algorithm to price an american put option on a stock with a strike of 40.
+To demonstrate `LSM_method_v1`, we can recreate a result from table 1 in the original paper, where they use the algorithm to price an american put option on a stock with a strike of 40.
 ```
 import pandas as pd

 from _helpers import _calculate_option_payoffs
 from _helpers import _short_rate_to_discount_factors

-from _LSM import LSM_method
+from _LSM import LSM_method_v1

 from _stock_path_models import GeometricBrownianMotion